BenjMy/pycathy_wrapper/doc/_build/_sources/index.rst.txt

 .. title:: Home

-.. warning:: Ready for daily use but still changing
+.. warning:: This package is in early stage of developement.
+The first version (0.1.0) is ready for daily use but is still changing.

 **PyCATHY** is a **Python wrapper for CATHY** :cite:p:`Camporese2010` (V1) easing the process for mesh creation, forward hydrological modeling, and output visualization of CATHY simulations.

-.. hint:: The initial version (v0.0.1) includes a **Data Assimilation** extension to facilitate the integration of geophysical data into the hydrological model.
+.. hint:: The initial version (v0.1.0) includes a **Data Assimilation** extension to facilitate the integration of geophysical data into the hydrological model.
 You can check the list of improvements in the github releases.